bremen79/FighterDroid2P/README.md

 1.1.0: First public version
 1.2.0: Added support for RetroX, way smaller delay using reflections and non-locking injection of events, adaptive sleep
 1.2.3: Now the RetroX version uses the umidokey2 device on the Yoga Flame and the rk29-keypad on the MvC2, while the RetroArch versions uses the virtual in all cases
+1.2.4: Now the RetroX version uses the ACCDET device on the Yoga Flame, so it is compatible with Big Blue

 # Technical Details